nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons.md

 </table>
 </div>

-Use: "In progress for x.y.z (JC)", "Ready for x.y.z" or "Released for x.y.z" or any other relevant comment.
+{{!Use: "In progress for x.y.z (JC)", "Ready for x.y.z" or "Released for x.y.z" or any other relevant comment.}}

 Below is the list of Nuxeo Packages released as deprecated.